zflorez/CSC-335-Spring-2021/README.md

 * Reversi (Group of 2 Project)
 * Todo Board (Group of 4 Proejct)

-Email me @zsf@arizona.edu if you have any questions about the projects / implementation approaches :)
+Email me @ zsf@arizona.edu if you have any questions about the projects / implementation approaches :)